 Q: Well congratulations to Cimcor, Inc., for picking up the honor this year by being chosen by Cybersecurity Ventures and Cybercrime Magazine for being on the list of The Hot 150 Cybersecurity Companies to Watch not only in the United States but in the world.

-This original interview occurred on October 28, 2019, and is an excerpt from the Lakeshore Public Radio broadcast "Regionally Speaking".
+This original interview, which took place on October 28, 2019, is an excerpt from the Lakeshore Public Radio broadcast "Regionally Speaking."

 To learn more about CimTrak, download the technical summary today.